MatthewWid/Whirl/doc/getting-started/index.md

 Let's recap what the code given to us has done:

-* Created a new MobSin game instance.
+* Created a new Whirl game instance.
 * Told the game to call our `setup` function when the game is finished setting up and our `update` function after each update loop.
 * Provides a canvas element for the game to render to.
 * Starts the game loop.